DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-29-contact-details.md

 The information shown to applicants is actually stored in the Entry Profiles system.
 Here there are well formatted addresses, telephone numbers, emails and validated websites.

-If we used this data, because Entry Profiles is no longer available, and without a way to update it in Publish courses, providers couldn’t update or correct their contact information.
+If we used this data, because Entry Profiles is no longer available, and without a way to update it in Publish courses, providers could not update or correct their contact information.

 ## Editing contact details in Publish courses